ndif-team/nnsight-docs/source/status.rst

         function getDeploymentLevelToolTip(deployment_level) {
             switch(deployment_level) {
                 case "DEDICATED":
                     return "This model is on GPU and ready to serve.
-It is guarenteed to be running until the scheduled end time.";
+It is guaranteed to be running until the scheduled end time.";
                 case "HOT":
                     return "This model is on GPU and ready to serve.
-It may be evicted depending on model traffic after a minimum amount of time.";
+It may be evicted depending on model traffic after a minimum amount of time being pinned.";
                 case "WARM":
                     return "This model is cached on CPU and will be quickly loaded into GPU when requested assuming it can be accomodated.";
                 case "SCHEDULED":